Preface: an invitation to stay

 1. Do not submit a completed fingerprint card (FD-258) with your application.
 Your application will be accepted without the fingerprint card attached.
 If you submit a completed fingerprint card with your application on or after March 29, 1998, the card will be rejected and you will be scheduled to be fingerprinted by USCIS.

-fee is noted at the top of our Forms and Fees page.
+2. Do submit fee, in addition to the application fee, payable to USCIS, with your application.
+The fee is noted at the top of our Forms and Fees page.
 This charge will cover the cost for you to be fingerprinted by USCIS.

 3. After USCIS receives your application, USCIS will provide you with an appointment letter with the location of the nearest USCIS authorized fingerprint site.
 Please read the instructions in the appointment letter, and take it to USCIS authorized fingerprint site when you go to your fingerprint appointment.